-The heat source is usually electrical which may be supplied by an arc generator, spot welding machine, or resistance welder.
+The heat source is usually electrical which may be supplied by an arc generator, spot welding machine, or resistance seam welding machine.

-High speed welding of coated steels is of particular importance in manufacture of tin cans.
-Specialist consumable wire seam welding machines are used.
+High-speed welding of coated steels is of particular importance in the manufacture of tin cans.
+Specialist consumable wire resistance seam welding machines are used.
 Quality monitors have been developed for these applications and welding speeds up to about 100m/min are possible.

-Any material that melts at approximately the same temperature as that used for welding will work well as a filler material.
+Any material that melts at approximately the same temperature as that used for electric resistance seam welding will work well as a filler material.

 Resistance seam welding is a well-established welding method that has been used in industries such as automotive, aerospace, and electronics.
 In recent years, research and development efforts have led to several advancements in resistance seam welding technology, which have improved its performance and efficiency in various applications.

 One major advancement in resistance seam welding technology is the use of advanced materials for electrodes.
 These materials have a longer service life, are more durable, and can withstand high temperatures and pressures during welding.
 This has resulted in increased productivity and reduced maintenance costs.